| |

 Emma Elizabeth's story

+Emma worked as a hotel hand in Horsham before meeting Henry (Harry) Fitzroy Bell (1852-1931).
+He was one of eight children born to John and Violet (Kelly) Bell.
 Henry was born in the Portland, Victoria district on 14 October 1852, probably at the family property at Yambuk near Port Fairy.
-According to family stories, he and Emma were married at Stawell in 1879 but it reality they did not marry until 1931, when Emma was aged 69 and Henry was 79 and near the end of his life.
+According to family stories, he and Emma were married at Stawell in 1879 but in reality they did not marry until 1931, when Emma was aged 69 and Henry was 79 and near the end of his life.

+The couple lived at Mt Cole for about 17-20 years, possibly in a shanty or humpy on the Mount itself.
 Emma had a family of 10 children (eight of whom were fathered by Henry) and she appears to have often raised the family alone in what was a hard existence.

 Ethel Nicholson (nee Bell) could recall a story from her father, Henry William Bell (Emma's third child, also known as Harry, 1882-1935), that when he was nine (about 1891), a log rolled onto his foot when he was with his father.
 Later in life, Harry jnr. still had a twisted or club foot, although he was accepted into the Army during World War One.

+Henry snr. is described as a labourer in 1891 rate books, and for several years he was shown as "in arrears" (that is, he had unpaid rates) for his 3/- (three shillings) a year rates.
 In the 1897 rate book, there is a note in pencil alongside his entry: "Sold in 1896 - see E. Bell's letter."
 A pencil note in the 1898/99 and 1900/01 books said "In Western Australia" and in 1901 the accrued rates were abandoned.

-The births at Warrak, Victoria, of Thomas William Dadswell (1892) and Herbert Sydney Dadswell (1894) were both registered under Emma's maiden name and with no father's name recorded.
+It is unclear but it appears Emma was periodically left to raise the children alone.
+The births to Emma at Warrak, Victoria, of Thomas William Dadswell (1892) and Herbert Sydney Dadswell (1894) were both registered under Emma's maiden name and with no father's name recorded.
 Later both these children took on the Bell family name.

 In 1900, Henry is shown in Horsham Borough rate books as living at a Burnlea (Green Park) house formerly owned by a Mr Murphy.
-Over the next decade he is shown as rated for land and dwelling in Stawell Road, owned by the executors of Sexton Estate (1904 to 1905/06); Stawell Road, owned by Clarke (1907/08); O'Callaghan's Parade (1909/10); McPherson Street, owned by T. Hunter (1910).
+Over the next decade he is shown as rated for land and a dwelling in Stawell Road, owned by the executors of Sexton Estate (1904 to 1905-06); Stawell Road, owned by Clarke (1907-08); O'Callaghan's Parade (1909-10); and McPherson Street, owned by T. Hunter (1910).
+Until 1916-17, Henry snr. was described as a labourer, but in that year was noted as a drover.

-Then, in his late 60s, Henry is again lost sight of, but in 1921/22 he is shown as the occupier of a house at 130 Baillie Street in Horsham, a house owned by his son Harry jnr.
+For about 6 years, the family appeared to stay at the Hunter house.
+In 1918-19, with the war over, their son Thomas William, then about 26, was listed for the same address.
+Then, in his late 60s, Henry is again lost sight of, but in 1921-22 he is shown as the occupier of a house at 130 Baillie Street in Horsham, a house owned by his son Harry jnr.
+It appears that Harry jnr. bought the property for his parents, and it remained in his name for about 11 years.

 Emma and Henry married on 20 July 1931.
 Later that year, on 19 November, Henry died, aged 79, and was buried at Horsham the next day.
 In 1933 the house was signed over to Emma, then aged 72.
 Her son Harry jnr, ill from the effects of gas in the war, moved to the Stawell district where he died in 1935.